kupehtci/DOCUMENTATION/CERT-MANAGER/CERT-MANAGER.md

 # CERT-MANAGER

-Cert-manager is an Cluster addon that creates TLS certificates fro workloads of Kubernetes Cluster resources or OpenShift cluster and renews the certificates before they expire.
+Cert-manager is an Cluster addon that creates TLS certificates for workloads of Kubernetes Cluster resources or OpenShift cluster and renews the certificates before they expire.

 Cert-manager can obtain the certificates from various certificate authorities, like <span style="color:orange;">Let's encrypt</span>, Hashicorp Vault, Venafi or a private PKI.